AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/preCourse/letsWriteSomeCode.md

     ![surfIO-countdown-page-form](./../images/surfIO-countdown-page-form.png)

+## Form Inputs

+**Form** elements are how we accept information from our users and they are critically important to most web sites.
+The form is just a content container though, and inside the container we can design it to look any way we like, but in order to accept data from the user, we need to add at least one **Input** element.

-There are a variety of different types of data that a form can accept, and the tag we use to do it is called an **Input** tag.
-Inside the **Input** tag is a property called `type=`.
-Changing the type property changes what kind of data the input accepts, and we need the user to give us an email, so we will use `type="text"`.
+There are a variety of different types of data that can be *input ;)* on a form.
+Inside the **Input opening tag** is a attribute/property called `type=`.
+Changing the **type property** changes what kind of data the input accepts, and we need the user to give us an email, so we will use `type="email"`.

 The second input is a little different.
-It has its `type` property/attribute set to `submit`.
-This will create a button input element that will be used to trigger a submission function on the Form Element it's inside.
+It has its `type` property/attribute set to `submit` which will create a button that will be used to trigger a submission function on the Form.

-  > Notice: we also give Input elements a `name=` property.
-This gives us a way to access the value stored in that input via thing called a **key**.
-This input's **key** will be `email` and its **value** will be whatever the user inputs.
-You'll here the term **key:value pairs**; this describes the relationship of these pieces of data.
+  > NOTE: we also give Input elements a `name=` property.
+This gives us a way to access the value stored in that input via a thing called a **key**.
+This input's **key** will be `userEmail` and its **value** will be whatever the user inputs.
+As you progress, you'll here the term **key:value pairs**; this describes the relationship of these pieces of data.

 === "the HTML"